Lexicon-Digital/consultant-pathway/README.md

 # Lexicon Digital - Associate to Consultant pathway

 At Lexicon Digital, we value learning and growth for all of our team members.
 We have created this pathway to guide our associates to develop their skills and go on their way to becoming well-rounded consultants.
+The material presented below are from a combination of sources, such as YouTube, learning platforms, and specific courses.
+For access to the learning platforms and specific courses, please refer to the instructions found [here](https://sites.google.com/lexicondigital.com.au/portal/growth#h.raerll82acn)

 ## Table of Contents